Hamlet (place): Germany

-There is no legal definition of a hamlet in Germany.
+There is no legal definition of a Weiler in Germany.
 In Bavaria, like in Austria, a Weiler is defined as a settlement with 3 to 9 dwellings, from 10 houses it is called a village.
-A hamlet does not usually form its own administrative unit, but is part of a larger municipality.

-Großweiher (population 15) is an example of a Weiler in Bavaria, consisting of two farms, three more dwellings and a chapel.
-It is part of the municipality of Moosthenning and the parish of Ottering.
+Italy

-Süderhöft is an example of a Weiler in Holstein (population 19), consisting of a farm and five scattered houses.
-Süderhöft is part of the parish of Schwabstedt, but forms its own municipality and is therefore a rare exception.
+In Italy, the term ‘frazione’ refers to a portion of inhabited territory within a municipality (the lowest level of subdivision, the "Comune"), generally located some distance from the centre of the town or village but still within the municipality's territory.
+In practice, if a village or town can be divided into neighbourhoods, i.e. portions of the same inhabited centre, the hamlets are located at a certain distance, creating a detached urban group.
+In many cases, some hamlets may have once been municipalities.
+Hamlets are always indicated by a sign, but they have no administrative function (at most, they may be polling stations).
+Small groups of houses that do not form a town and are further detached are called "località" (localites).
+We mention two examples in the Liguria Region: the coastal municipality of Camogli consists of the town centre and the hamlets of Ruta (a former Napoleonic municipality) and San Rocco.
+In turn, there are localities such as Boschetto, Case Rosse, Mortola, Porto Pidocchio and San Fruttuoso di Capodimonte, which are well separated but fall within the three main localities for all aspects of daily life.
+The municipality of Lumarzo, on the other hand, is known as a “scattered municipality” because it is made up of numerous separate centres without a main one, such as Lagomarsino, Pannesi, Boasi and Tasso, with numerous localities.
+For example, there are Tassorello, Tasso Alto, Sotto Tasso...

 India

 In different states of India, there are different words for hamlet.
-In Haryana and Rajasthan it is called "dhani" (ढाणी ḍhāṇī) or "Thok".
-In Gujarat a hamlet is called a "nesada", which are more prevalent in the Gir forest.
-In Maharashtra it's called a "pada".
+In Haryana and Rajasthan, it is called "dhani" (ढाणी ḍhāṇī) or "Thok".
+In Gujarat, a hamlet is called a "nesada", which are more prevalent in the Gir forest.
+In Maharashtra, it is called a "pada".
 In southern Bihar, especially in the Magadh division, a hamlet is called a "bigha".
-In state of Karnataka, Hamlet (place of human settlement) is known by different names like Palya, Hadi(Haadi),Keri and Padi(Paadi).
-In olden days the human population of hamlet was less than Halli(Village) or Ooru(Uru).
-But in 20th century with tremendous increase in population, some of these hamlets have become villages, towns, cities or merged with them.
+In the state of Karnataka, a hamlet is known by different names like Palya, Hadi (Haadi), Keri, and Padi (Paadi).
+In the olden days, the human population of hamlet was less than Halli (Village) or Ooru (Uru).
+But in the 20th century with the tremendous increase in population, some of these hamlets became villages, towns and cities or merged with them.